iamsomraj/Doubly-Linked-List-in-C-Java-Python/README.md

 Date 06.01.2019:

 There is an issue in C language.
 I am unable to set new head and also clear the head previous pointer.
-Therefore, during reverse display it is going to an inifinite loop.
+Therefore, during reverse display it is going to an infinite loop.

+Newer Update:

+I have fixed the error.
+But I just tweaked my reverse display so that it can work normally.
+Feel free to suggest any work around.

 ## Functions Implemented